g0v/vaccinate/README.md

 3. Write a scraper that makes a request to the webpage returns the ID and the `AppointmentAvailability` as a tuple (see examples)
 4. Import your module in app.py and add your parser in the list of PARSERS.
 5. Run `yarn backend` and confirm that your code is correct
-6. Make a PR and merge.
+6. Make a Pull Request and tag @kevinjcliao to take a look.

-See [here](https://github.com/g0v/vaccinate/pull/1) for an example of a PR.
+See [here](https://github.com/g0v/vaccinate/pull/1) for an example of a Pull Request.

 ## Known Issues
 * After adding a new Python dependency, pipenv gets pretty unhappy.
 Run `pipenv lock --pre --clear` to fix.
 I've aliased this to `yarn fixpipenv`.